4 Days on Capri: A Journal of Lemons, Switchbacks, and Overpriced Espresso

 10:00 AM — Ferry back to Naples

-The island shrank behind the ferry.
-The Faraglioni, then Monte Solaro, then just the white dot of the lighthouse.
-I already wanted to come back.
+The island shrinks behind the ferry — the Faraglioni, then Monte Solaro, then just the white dot of the lighthouse.
+You'll already be planning the return.

-Yes, but I'd do it in May or October.
-April-May and October have dramatically lower hotel prices and far fewer crowds.
+Yes — but do it in May or October.
+April-May and October bring dramatically lower hotel prices and far fewer crowds.
 Summer Capri is beautiful but oppressively busy.
 Shoulder-season Capri is the version the poets wrote about.